emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 ## From embedded resource to dictionary

-We have to get all the properties from the xml file and return a dictionary, it's quite easy as you can see:
+We have to get all the properties from the xml file and return a dictionary:

 ```csharp
 private static Dictionary<string, string> GetDictionaryFromEmbedded(string embedded, string cultureInfoCode)